OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 Behavior 4: PPV Send Timing Within 15 Minutes of a Tip

 Tips are the highest-intent signal a fan can send.
-A fan who just tipped is in an active generosity state — they’re emotionally engaged, they’ve already made a financial gesture, and they’re warm in a way that a fan who last interacted two weeks ago simply isn’t.
+A fan who just tipped is in an active generosity state — emotionally engaged, already made a financial gesture, warm in a way a fan who last interacted two weeks ago simply is not.

 Our data showed that PPV offers sent within 15 minutes of a tip converted at 41%.
 The same offers sent 1–4 hours after a tip converted at 18%.
 After 4 hours: 11%.

 The window is real and it closes fast.
-Top chatters have notifications set up so that a tip triggers an immediate alert.
-They don’t let an hour go by before following up.
-They’re in the conversation within 15 minutes, acknowledging the tip with a genuine response, and making a PPV offer that feels like a natural next step rather than an interruption.
+Top chatters have tip notifications set up so a tip triggers an immediate alert.
+They do not let an hour go by before following up.
+They are in the conversation within 15 minutes, acknowledging the tip with a genuine response, and making a PPV offer that feels like a natural next step rather than an interruption.

 The Weekly Chatter Performance Report

-All of this is only actionable if you’re measuring it consistently.
-Here’s the code that generates our weekly chatter performance report, pulling from /chats, /chats/{chatId}/messages, and /payouts/transactions:
+All of this is only actionable if you are measuring it consistently.
+Here is the code that generates our weekly chatter performance report, pulling from /chats, /chats/{chatId}/messages, and /payouts/transactions:

 import requests